Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 Base Address

-Each device in the dtsi needs to have the correct address corresponding to what we had set in “Address Map” section.
-The provided .dtsi corresponds to the screenshot - make necessary changes if your address map is different.
+Each device in the .dtsi file needs to have the correct address corresponding to what you set in the “Address Map” section.
+The provided .dtsi file corresponds to the screenshot.
+If your address map is different, make the necessary changes.

 • imx_fb_wr_csi corresponds to v_frmbuf_wr_0